sqlsizer/ps-sqlsizer/README.md

 A PowerShell module for Microsoft SQL Server and Azure SQL databases data management.

-The core feature is ability to find the subset from the database that meets your specification.
+The core feature is ability to find desired subset from the database.

+It has following properties:

+ - No primary key size limitation.
+It can handle any size of primary key (e.g. even with 8 colums and any types)
+ - No database size size limitation
+ - Time complexity related to the size of subset (to be verified and analyzed)
+ - Memory complexity:
+    - on PowerShell side related to number of longest path in data and number of tables
+    - on SQL Server or Azure SQL dependent on server configuration

-The module can help you with:
+**SqlSizer** can help you with:
  - making copies of Microsoft SQL Server or Azure SQL databases with a subset of data from the original database
  - doing comparision of subsets (comparing only data that you are interested in)
  - doing data integrity verifications (making sure that data is not changed using SHA2_512)